aitor-alvarez/gnn-speech-emotion/README.md

  - hap
  - neu

 Where each emotion label is a subdirectory of the train/ directory.
-The ouput results in a dataset of audio segments corresponding with each of the maximal patterns.
-A graph per utterance is also created.
-Audio of patterns and graphs will be stored in the directory patterns/ that should exist in the root directory.

 ### Pretrain the speech model